 I truly believe The Platinum Card® from American Express is one of the best values for travel credit cards!
-While the $550 annual fee can be hard to swallow, the value extracted can become worth it very quickly.
+While the $550 annual fee (See Rates & Fees) can be hard to swallow, the value extracted can become worth it very quickly.

 Among the benefits is access to a wide variety of airport lounges, including the Centurion lounges, Priority Pass, Escape lounges, Delta SkyClub, AIRSPACE lounges, and others.
 A wide selection like this means you are nearly guaranteed to have a lounge to visit during your travels.